JustinChinweike/Hospital-Scheduling-Management/README.md

 | Large export slow | Too many rows | Adjust filters or raise `MAX_EXPORT_ROWS` |
 | 2FA fail | Desync clock | Re-sync device time or re-enroll |

 ---

-## Contributing
-This repository is primarily a portfolio / learning build.
-If you spot an issue:
-1. Fork & branch (`feat/…` or `fix/…`).
-2. Keep changes focused.
-3. Open a PR with a concise description and test notes.

----

 ## At a Glance